ChrisRaynerSG/SeleniumPractice/README.md

 # SeleniumPractice
-Practice using Selenium Web Driver
+A java application to implement Selenium Web Driver to automate testing for https://github.com/ChrisRaynerSG/Carnasa_Games_Website_and_API front end.